 (I know it’s out there, but I don’t have the competence of is – such as speaking a language; I know I don’t speak Japanese)

-(when I drive my car I sometimes don’t even realise that I am shifting gears when I do)
+(when I drive my car I mostly don’t even realise that I am shifting gears when I do)

 Where I was personally just then, in India in February 2016,